 So imagine my horror when a Mom popped her head out of the play area today and asked, “Is one of you the Mom of the boy in the yellow shirt?”

-My heart sank as I thought about how the yellow shirt was really yellow pajamas – but she was too kind to mention it, and then because my son had done something so egregious that this Mother had needed to come seek me out.
+My heart sank as I thought about how the yellow shirt was really yellow pajamas – but she was too kind to mention it.
+Then my heart sank further because my son had done something so egregious that this Mother had needed to come seek me out.
 As I admitted, “He’s mine” I began to mentally prepare for the news to come.
 Had he bitten someone?
 Did he shove someone down the stairs?
 Was he blocking the slide?
-I had thought he was playing nicely, but I know kids and I know things can change fast.
+I had thought he was playing nicely as I watched him through the glass.
+I know kids and I know things can change fast though, so I steeled myself.

 I braced for impact.